inspec/inspec/docs-chef-io/content/inspec/troubleshooting.md

 ## Invalid File Format Version

-This error encountered with Chef InSpec, version 6 or higher, is specifically related to `licenses.yaml` file.
-It indicates that the version of file format used in the file is either unsupported or is invalid.
+The file format version used in the `licenses.yaml` file is either unsupported or is invalid.
-It is a requirement for `licenses.yaml` file to use the latest supported file format version.
+The `licenses.yaml` file must have the latest supported file format version.

 Please restore the file to the original state to resolve this issue.

 ## License file contents are corrupted

-This error encountered with Chef InSpec, version 6 or higher, is specifically related to `licenses.yaml` file.
-It indicates that the file has been malformed and corrupted due to external tampering.
+The `licenses.yaml` file is malformed and corrupt.

 Please restore the file content to its original state to resolve this issue.